informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

      - `catalog`: String - catalog id
      - `schema`: String - schema name
      - `table`: String - table name
+   - `defaultName` attributes
+     - `facetChoiceLimit`: Set this value to define when to show a compressed facet syntax based on how many choices are selected.
+By default this value is 5.
+Set this to 0 to always show the compressed syntax.
+     - `facetTextLimit`: Set this value to define when to show a compressed facet syntax based on the total string length of the facet choices when appended together.
+By default this value is 60.
+Set this to 0 to always show the compressed syntax.
+     - `totalTextLimit`: Set this value to define when to show a shortened facet syntax based on the total string length of all facets text when appended together.
+By default this value is 200.
+Set this to 0 to always show the further shortened syntax.
    - Default value: null
    - Sample syntax:
      ```